Table of Contents

 - 1. For each Share a new project

 1.1.
 Reading directories and permissions

 In migRaven one always works with a project.
 This is the logical unit, which is to be processed.
 This can, for example, be a share or a directory below a share.
-In ideal cases it is the point, which is also mounted by the users or is connected in the DFS.
-Thereby it is ensured, that all permissions – including the list permissions – are correctly created by migRaven.
+In ideal cases it is the point, which is therefore mounted in the DFS.
+Thereby it is ensured all permissions - including the list permissions - are correctly created by migRaven.

 Chose: Standard Mode or Project Mode

 The permission groups are created in the standard mode.